le-dat/shoe-store/README.md

 - Add, update, or delete products from your cart and wishlist.
 - Filter shoes by price.
+- Find your perfect pair of shoes effortlessly with our user-friendly search feature.
 - Navigate to the next or previous page.
 - Implement the Stripe payment gateway.